Explore how society uses and interacts with data to understand and navigate the world.

 - How has our society created a world in which women earn significantly less than men?

-- How much information can be found about people for free using the internet?"
+- How much information can be found about people for free using the internet?

 This course introduces the use of data as means to create information and knowledge in a variety of contexts.
-Students will learn about data analysis, the responsible use of data, data collection in the own lives, and how to communicate results and findings.
+Students will learn about data analysis, the responsible use of data, data collection in their own lives, and how to communicate results and findings.
 As part of the course, students will identify an animating question or research theme to focus their future studies, global/local engagement and study away.
 Students will also complete a course that focuses on data analysis and interpretation of data, ideally prior to completing the Thematic Inquiry seminar.